Skip to main content

 • reAlpha Mortgage (NMLS #1743790) is designed to empower borrowers with personalized mortgage education, local expertise, and smart, simplified financing options.

-• reAlpha : A modern homebuying platform that helps you unlock up to 75% of the buyer agent commission back - reducing costs and simplifying your path to homeownership.
+• reAlpha : A modern homebuying platform that helps you unlock a substantial portion of the buyer agent commission back-reducing costs and simplifying your path to homeownership.

 These platforms echo Freddie Mac’s broader vision of financial empowerment and homeownership for everyone.